EgorLappo/haskell_tree_functions/README.md

 To use this, you can run `ghci Main.hs` and experiment with various functions.
 Alternatively, you can import the modules ino your own projects.

-To define a tree, you can use a standard string format, where the tree structure is defined with parentheses and nodes are labeled with alphanmeric characers.
+To define a tree, you can use the (simplified) Newick format, in which the tree structure is defined with parentheses and nodes are labeled with alphanmeric characers.
 For example, you would run `matchingRootConfigurations $ parseString "(((a,b),(c,d)),e)"`.
 All unlabeled nodes will be labeled automatically as `x1`, `x2`, and so on.

 ### References